ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 In the presence of this adversary, DAP aims to achieve the privacy and robustness security goals described in {{!VDAF}}'s Security Considerations section.
+Even if DAP achieves those goals, there are still some threats it does not defend against:

 1. Even benign collect requests may leak information beyond what one might expect intuitively.
 For example, the Poplar1 VDAF {{!VDAF}} can be used to compute the set of heavy hitters among a set of arbitrary bit strings uploaded by Clients.
 This requires multiple evaluations of the VDAF, the results of which reveal information to the Aggregators and Collector beyond what follows from the heavy hitters themselves.
+Or the result of the Prio3Sum VDAF could leak information about outlier values.
 Note that this leakage can be mitigated using differential privacy ({{dp}}).
 1. On its own, DAP does not defend against Sybil attacks.
 See {{sybil}} for discussion and potential mitigations.

 ## Threat model

-In this section, we enumerate the actors participating in a Distributed Aggregation Protocol deployments, enumerate their assets (secrets that are either inherently valuable or which confer some capability that enables further attack on the system), the capabilities that a malicious or compromised actor has, and potential mitigations for attacks enabled by those capabilities.
+In this section, we enumerate the actors participating in a Distributed Aggregation Protocol deployment, enumerate their assets (secrets that are either inherently valuable or which confer some capability that enables further attack on the system), the capabilities that a malicious or compromised actor has, and potential mitigations for attacks enabled by those capabilities.